 Outstanding puzzles include how the first stars and central black holes formed.

-But it has only been in the past century that astronomers have understood what galaxies are, and come to realise their importance.
+It has only been in the past 100 years or so that astronomers have understood what galaxies are, and come to realise their importance.

 Before then, they were thought to be spiral-shaped nebulae on the outskirts of our own Galaxy, the Milky Way.